rust-lang/rfcs/text/0000-cfg_attr-multiple-attrs.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-There are no other alternatives.
+We could require that multiple attributes must be within in a delimiter to make it so that it's always two arguments at the top level.
+E.g., `#[cfg_attr(predicate, [attr, attr])]`.
+While this could increase clarity, it mostly seems like it would just add noise.
+In the multiline case, it already reads pretty clear with the predicate on the first line and each attribute indented.

-By not doing this, conditionally including attributes is slightly less ergonomic than it can be.
+The default alternative of not doing this is a possibility.
+It would just mean that conditionally including attributes is slightly less ergonomic than it could be.

 # Prior art
 [prior-art]: #prior-art